 SEE ALL OUR CORDLESS JIGSAWS HERE

-This is Dewalt’s first cordless jigsaw with a brushless motor, meaning it’s a top choice for any tradesperson toting Dewalt’s batteries, either 18v or 54v.
+This is Dewalt’s first cordless jigsaw with a brushless motor, meaning it’s a top choice for any tradesperson using Dewalt’s batteries, either 18v or 54v.
 It has an LED light, improved tool-free blade change mechanism and 4 stage pendulum action for complete control over every cut.

 Whether you’re making holes in masonry for cabinet fixings, using hole saws to run pipes or fitting hinges to doors, a good quality combi-drill and impact driver are the tools you need to have in your kit.
-Buying a twin pack of cordless tools is often the most cost-effective way to buy these tools, so that’s what we recommend you go for.
+Buying a twin pack of cordless tools is often the most cost-effective way to buy these tools, so that’s what we recommend Kitchen Fitters go for.
 You’ll usually get a couple of batteries and charger in the kit.

 SEE ALL OUR CORDLESS TWIN PACKS HERE

 We’re opting for HiKoki’s twin pack.
 Both of the tools are brushless are powered by both Hikoki’s and Hitachi’s 18v battery platform.
 It’s an affordable twin pack, and it covers the bases of giving you a tough combi-drill for drilling fixings or using auger bits, and an impact driver for driving screws into wall fixings that’s compact enough for working inside kitchen cabinets.

 Again, this is another power tool that’s always going to find a use in the kit of a kitchen fitter, whether it’s trimming the bottom of a door, taking the edge off a worktop etc. We’ve opted for a cordless version for the same reasons as listed above; the flexibility to work anywhere.
 But this time we’re going for a body-only (or naked) cordless planer.
 These tools cost a bit less and you just use one of the batteries in your existing kit.